tsuki-lang/tsuki/spec.md

 The special identifier `_` may be used when a dummy no-op statement is needed, ala `pass` from Python.

-The standard indent size is 2 spaces, but a different amout may be used depending on the developer's preferences.
+The standard indent size is 2 spaces, but a different amount may be used depending on the developer's preferences.

 ## Operators